“Good manners are appreciated as much as bad manners are abhorred.” – Bryant H. McGill

 24. Write thank-you notes

 Writing a thank-you note is an important social etiquette that shows your gratitude, respect, and affection for someone’s gift or service.
 Involving your child in writing a thank-you note can help them understand its importance effectively.
+This also helps them cultivate the ability to practice gratitude.

 25. Return the borrowed items